Kathleen Stock: Views on gender self-identification

-Stock is acknowledged as a prominent "gender-critical" feminist.
-She has opposed transgender self-identification in regards to proposed reforms to the 2004 UK Gender Recognition Act.
+Stock is acknowledged as a prominent gender-critical feminist.
+She has opposed transgender self-identification in regard to proposed reforms to the 2004 UK Gender Recognition Act, and has argued that allowing self-identification would "threaten a secure understanding of the concept 'lesbian'".
 She has said that many trans women are "still males with male genitalia, many are sexually attracted to females, and they should not be in places where females undress or sleep in a completely unrestricted way."
 She has denied opposing trans rights, saying, "I gladly and vocally assert the rights of trans people to live their lives free from fear, violence, harassment or any discrimination" and "I think that discussing female rights is compatible with defending these trans rights".

+In her 2021 article "What is a woman", Stock outlines her view that there are two immutable sexes (male and female), that the categories of "man" and "woman" are decided by biological sex not gender identity, and that views on language to establish more inclusive definitions are "hopeless".

-Students and academics began to criticise Stock's views in 2018, when she spoke against proposed changes to the Gender Recognition Act; the changes would have allowed people of all ages to legally self-identify as a particular gender without the requirement of a psychological or medicalised diagnosis.
+Students and academics began to criticise Stock's views in 2018, when she spoke against proposed changes to the Gender Recognition Act; the changes would have allowed people of all ages to legally self-identify as a particular gender without the requirement of a psychological or medical diagnosis.
 She received death threats as a result of her position.

 In 2019, Stock signed the "Declaration on Women's Sex-Based Rights" from the Women's Human Rights Campaign (WHRC).
 In June 2019, Stock was invited to speak at the Aristotelian Society about her views on gender identity.
 The organization Minorities and Philosophy (MAP) UK and their international counterpart released a joint statement against Stock speaking at the event, saying "Not every item of personal and ideological obsession is worthy of philosophical debate.
 In particular, scepticism about the rights of marginalised groups and individuals, where issues of life and death are at stake, are not up for debate."